cassianoperin/Atari2600/README.md

 | 6502/6507 CPU Opcodes | 38 / 150 |

 ## Missing:
-- X Movement not finishing the screen, probably some cycle count problem (103bomber_Input.bin)
+- X and Y Movement: Need to split object when crossing the boundaries of the screen (test on 103bomber_WithoutADC.bin)
-- X and Y Movement: Need to split object when crossing the boundaries of the screen
+- Fix C5 CMP opcode to use flags_C_Subtraction instead of flags_C
 - Graphics: Ball
 - Graphics: Missiles
-- Object Colilisions
+- Object Collisions
 - Scoreboard value increment for both players
 - Scoreboard multi digit
 - Sound